godotengine/godot-docs/getting_started/step_by_step/ui_introduction_to_the_ui_system.rst

 .. figure:: img/textureframe_in_box_container_expand.png

-   The same example as bove, but the left node has the "Expand" size flag
+   The same example as above, but the center node has the "Expand" size flag

 You'll need some practice to understand the size tags, as their effect